-The beauty of Zion was often described in enthusiastic terms, "a pleasant land;" "a land flowing with milk and honey."
-Jeremiah says, "the goodliest heritage of the nation."
+of Zion was often described in enthusiastic terms, "a pleasant land;" Jeremiah says, "the goodliest heritage of the nation."
 But Zion was not Eden where everything one needs is available for the asking.
 Zion is subject to drought, locusts and invasion, all the natural and international catastrophes which can afflict a country.
-It took a lifetime of wandering for the Israelites just to reach the Promised Land and three more centuries of struggle to subdue and overcome the Canaanites and the Philistines.
-The land is a hard and unyielding place; home, but not a fairy land: cultivable, but not magically fertile.
+It took a lifetime of wandering for the Israelites just to reach the Promised Land and three more centuries of struggle for their descendants to subdue and overcome the Canaanites and the Philistines.
+The land is a hard and unyielding place; home, but not fair, land: cultivable, but not magically fertile.